YangLin404/lora_weather_station/demo/weather_station/ttn/src/msf4j/install/elastic/INSTALL-elastic.md

 ### <a name="config">3.
 Configure application.properties</a>

-After succesfully build the source code, you will find the config file application.properties under ./target/config/ folder.
+After succesfully build the source code, you will find the config file application.properties under ./target/config/folder.
 It is neccessary to edit it before first time starting the microservice.

 Please read [Config file description](../CONFIG.md) and edit where neccessary.